-Each series of Senior Notes is guaranteed by certain of the Company's subsidiaries that have also guaranteed the obligation under the Credit Agreement, the 2025 Term Loan Facility and the Company's existing Senior Indebtedness.
-In the future, each subsidiary of the Company that is a guaranter or other obligor of the Credit Agreement is required to guarantee each series of Senior Notes.
+Each series of Senior Notes is guaranteed by certain of the Company's subsidiaries that have also guaranteed the obligation under the Second Amended and Restated Credit Agreement and the Company's existing Senior Indebtedness.
+In the future, each subsidiary of the Company that is a guarantor or other obligor of the Second Amended and Restated Credit Agreement is required to guarantee each series of Senior Notes.

-5.050% 2029 Notes
+4.900% 2028 Notes and 5.050% 2030 Notes

-In March 2024, the Company issued \$1.00 billion aggregate principal amount of 5.050% 2029 Notes in a public offering.
-In connection with the issuance of the 5.050% 2029 Notes, the Company incurred issuance costs of \$2.3 million and recorded a debt discount of \$5.3 million which includes fees deducted from the proceeds, which will both be amortized using the effective interest method over the term of the debt.
+In December 2024, the Company issued \$1.00 billion aggregate principal amount of 4.900% 2028 Notes and \$1.00 billion aggregate principal amount of 5.050% 2030 Notes in a public offering.
+In connection with the issuance of the 4.900% 2028 Notes and 5.050% 2030 Notes, the Company incurred issuance costs of approximately \$1.8 million for each series of notes and recorded a debt discount of \$3.6 million and \$4.3 million, respectively, which includes fees deducted from the proceeds, which will both be amortized using the effective interest method over the term of the debts.